 Why was the past regulation changed?

-With the new regulation, the EAR Foundation aims to harmonise the classification of passive devices as far as possible at European level.
+With the new regulation, the responsible authority aims to harmonise the classification of passive devices as far as possible at European level.
 This is because in many European countries, these are already covered by the WEEE Directive.

 However, there are differences in the exact implementation in the individual countries, which must be taken into account when registering passive devices.
 In Belgium and France, for example, there is a separate category for passive devices.
 In other countries, such as Spain and Austria, they are included in the category “small electrical appliances”.

 Incidentally: Passive devices in Switzerland are not subject to registration.

 Do you sell passive devices and would like a partner to help you implement the Electrical and Electronic Equipment Act?
 If so, then discover take-e-way’s solutions now.